 Connect With Us

 She has worked as the special assistant to former New York City Schools Chancellor Joel Klein, and as a strategy consultant with The Bridgespan Group, where she served several education nonprofits.
 Heather is a graduate of Brown University and holds a master’s degree from Columbia University Teachers College and an MBA from MIT.
-She enjoys spending her free time with her boyfriend, Bill, and black lab, Sawyer.
+She enjoys spending her free time with her husband, Bill, and black lab, Sawyer.